otheiner/blog/_posts/2025-08-30-TA_gear_list.md

 * **long running leggings**
 * **Merino shirt with long sleeve** (two times)
 * **T-shirt with short sleeve** (for most of the hiking)
-* **Merino underwear** (doesn't smell and keeps you warm even if it gets wet from the rain or river crossing.)
+* **Merino underwear** (Two pairs - you wear one and you can wash the other.
+Merino underwear doesn't smell and keeps you warm even if it gets wet from the rain or river crossing.)
 * **socks** (three pairs at the beginning but I had to buy a few more pairs because I started having holes in them)
 * **trail cap with 🚀** (my secret weapon, source of energy and protection against the sun)

 ### Electronics
 * **headlamp**
 * **red light** (I bought it in the second half of the trail when there were a lot of road walking and I sometimes had to walk in a low visibility or in the dark)
 * **powerbanks** (I had two, 10 000 mAh and 20 000 mAh, just to have one for my watch and the other for the phone.
-Keeping wqtch charged was important for navigation, phone mostly for pictures.)
+Keeping watch charged was important for navigation, phone mostly for pictures.)
 * **solar panel** (Goal Zero - I wouldn't bring it next time to *this* trail.
 New Zealand is wild but I always had opportunity to recharge powerbanks almost every week.)
 * **phone**
 * **GPS watch** (Garmin Forerunner 945 - I used it for tracking and navigation)